-Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
-For example, the European Union's General Data Protection Regulation (EU GDPR) and the United Kingdom's GDPR (UK GDPR) impose strict requirements for processing the personal data of individuals.
+Outside the United States, an increasing number of laws, regulations, and industry standards apply to privacy, data protection and security.
+For example, the EU GDPR and the UK GDPR impose strict requirements for processing the personal data of individuals.
+These laws, regulations, and standards can create complex, demanding compliance obligations, and they carry substantial penalties for noncompliance.
 For example, under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines of up to 20 million euros or 4% of annual global revenue, whichever is greater.
+The UK GDPR has a similar penalty regime.
 Further, individuals may initiate litigation related to our processing of their personal data.
+Our efforts to comply with these various laws and regulations could cause us to incur substantial costs or require us to change our business practices and compliance procedures in a manner adverse to our business.